If nobody believed in superstition it would be unable to hurt anyone

 Raised From the Dead, Father Albert J Hebert SM, TAN,

-Paranormal, Edited by George O Abell and Barry Singer, Junction Books,
+Science and the Paranormal, Edited by George O Abell and Barry Singer,

 The Demon-Haunted World, Carl Sagan, Headline,